1967 Caracas earthquake: Events

-On the other hand, in one of the Cadena Venezolana TV studios, located in the Ruices sector, at the same time as a program special (that would be transmitted 1 August, when this television network's third anniversary would be celebrated) was being recorded and, at the beginning of the Venezuelan folk singer Purita Reina's concert, who was accompanied by the musical ensemble of Mario Suárez and the television station's ballet, the cloud decoration began to move, jumping from top to bottom in sharp vertical movements.
-The lighting technician attracted the attention of the operators to this failure, meanwhile, the artists continued with their work until the movement of the decorations went from vertical to wavy and, when everyone present realized that an earthquake was happening, they fled in terror from the studio.
-Meanwhile, the camera fell over and, according to reports by the press at the time of this incident, the recorded images clearly showed that the floor was moving in a wave direction until the camera eventually turned off.
-Also, in another studio for the channel, they found that there were more than 600 people waiting to see a wrestling tournament that was going to be broadcast live but, with the sole exception of the scare caused by the seismic movement.
-Fortunately, there were no victims to feel sadness for and the television station building was not damaged either.
+At the Cadena Venezolana television studios located in the Ruices sector, a program special commemorating the television network's third anniversary was being recorded for rebroadcast the following day.
+As Venezuelan folk singer Purita Reina accompanied by the musical ensemble of Mario Suárez and the television station's ballet began to perform, the background scenery on the set began to lurch in a vertical motion.
+As the lighting technician raised the alarm, the musical artists continued to perform until they realized that an earthquake was happening and fled the studio in a panic.
+According to press reports at the time, a studio camera recorded images showing the camera topple to the floor then continued to film as the studio floor began to undulate in a wave pattern until the camera stopped functioning.
+At the same time in an adjacent studio, approximately 600 spectators had gathered to watch a catch wrestling program that was about to be broadcast live.
+The studio's occupants were able to evacuate without injuries and the building did not suffer any structural damage.

-The violent expansion covered the outer seismic zone of the Northern Caracas for a duration of about 55 seconds, which extends for more than 20 kilometers between the towns of Arrecifes and Naiguatá.
+The violent expansion covered the Northern Caracas outer seismic zone for a duration of about 55 seconds, which extends for more than 20 kilometers between the towns of Arrecifes and Naiguatá.
 These zones off the Central Coast, together with those of Altamira and Palos Grandes in Caracas, were the ones that had the most damage.

 In Caraballeda, in the current Vargas state, five of the eleven floors of the "Charaima Mansion" were destroyed; a few months after they attempted to demolish the building with explosives and, where their goal was not achieved, a demolition ball had to be employed.
 Also, the Macuto Sheraton Hotel had heavy damage to their structures.